 Eggs as a Dog Treat

 Eggs are nutritious and an effective binding ingredient for baking.
 My dogs also love eggs on their own.
-Although they often than me with slightly smellier farts than usual afterwards.
+Although they often thank me with slightly smellier farts than usual afterwards.
 Feel (smell) the love!
 I’ve even experimented with dehydrated eggs and ground eggshells.
+Baking them in a thin layer and cutting the baked eggs into tiny pieces is a great way to make small simple egg treats.

 Egg Alternatives and Substitutions

 Not into eggs?
 You’re in luck.
 Egg allergies and egg-free dietary choices mean that folks have spent a lot of time experimenting with egg alternatives.
-There are A LOT of potential egg substitutes, many of which can be suitable for dog treats, although you may need extra leavening for cakes and pupcakes.
+There are lots of potential egg substitutes, many of which can be suitable for dog treats, although you may need to customise your recipes a little.
 Our recipes are not tested with substitutions, and you may need to make adjustments to suit.

 Making Homemade Dog Treats with Dairy